florisboard/florisboard.github.io/content/legal/privacy.md

 - **Clipboard history**
   To be able to store and show multiple clipboard items FlorisBoard stores clipboard items in a local database.
 The database is only maintained and used if the clipboard history feature is enabled.

-### Does any of the collected data above leave the device?
+### Does any of the stored personal data leave the device?

-No. Any personal data that is collected is stored locally and **never** leaves your device.
+No. Any personal data that is persisted is stored locally and **never** leaves your device.

 ## Other